Read our terms & conditions. Read our privacy policy

 For our private cataract surgery patients we provide patients with goggles after surgery, which are more comfortable to wear.
 You should keep this on until the next morning.
 If advised, ensure to wear while sleeping for 7 nights.
 You should also wear sunglasses outside for the first week after surgery and wearing sunglasses outdoors is good practice in the weeks following this.

 It is possible to undergo a cataract procedure if you have previously had laser eye surgery.
-Having had laser treatment can make it harder to calculate the required lens accuracy, but we take several steps to optimise the outcomes after laser eye surgery.
+Having had laser treatment can make lens calculations more complex, but we take several steps to optimise the outcomes after laser eye surgery.
 It is now possible to get much closer to the highly accurate calculation results seen in people who have never had laser eye surgery.
 This assures you of the best chance of the excellent outcome you deserve.

 Over-the-counter pain relievers, such as paracetamol, may be taken during the first few days of recovery if necessary.